-When a child is born to two parents that are living together, it is generally assumed that the two parents will have parental rights over the child.
+Parental rights are automatically assumed when two people living together have a child.
+It is assumed that both parents have parental rights over the child.
 They will be empowered to make important decisions for that child until that child is an adult.
-Those rights include the right to have legal and physical custody of the child, the right to make medical and religious decisions for the child, the right to enter into contracts for the child and many other decisions that arise.
+Those rights include the right to have legal and physical custody of the child, the right to make medical and religious decisions for the child, the right to enter into contracts for the child and many other choices that arise.

-In cases where the parents are not living together, there is often the need for an agreement to determine which parent will have the parental rights and how the decisions for the child will be made by the parents.
-Agreements about parental rights will also be needed in the cases of adoption and other instances where the non-biological parent will assume the rights for a child.
+In cases where the parents are not living together, there is often the need for an agreement to determine the parental rights of each parent and how the decisions for the child will be made as well as who will make the decision.
+Agreements about parental rights will also be needed in the cases of adoption and other instances where the non-biological parent will assume the rights of a child.

 There will be times when a person will maintain the physical parental rights when the child is in their custody, but will not have the legal parental rights.
 This needs to be spelled out in the agreement between the parents and included in the visitation agreement that is done.

-In many case the parental rights are assumed and there is no need for a formal agreement, but if there is one, it should be carefully worded and understood by all parties so that the welfare of the child is protected.
+In many cases, the parental rights are assumed, and there is no need for a formal agreement, but if there is one, it should be carefully worded and understood by all parties so that the welfare of the child is protected.